 Why is there no native YouTube app on the Echo Show?

 That’s not to say a native Alexa YouTube app couldn’t happen.
 There’s no obstacle on a technical level, and Amazon hasn’t shut out Google completely.
 Its Fire tablets are based on a fork of Android for example, and Fire TV streamers do indeed have a native YouTube app.
-If watching YouTube is important to you, though, you’re better off buying smart displays from Google or compatible third-party brands, like Lenovo and JBL.
+If watching YouTube is important to you, though, you’re better off buying smart displays from Google, or compatible third-party brands like Lenovo.

 Read more: The best Echo speakers